kellysmith1008/Refresh/Unconscious-Bias.md

 > Bias is not a personal failure.
 It’s a result of how our brains are wired and how we are socialized over time.
 Our experiences, environments, media exposure, and culture all shape the bias we carry.

 ## How Bias Shows Up
 Bias doesn’t just live in our thoughts.
 In a digital services organization like CivicActions, bias can influence our processes, decisions, and policies.
-Let's take a look at some examples of where bias, conscious or unconscious, can impact us:
+Let's take a look at some examples of where bias, conscious or unconscious, can impact us.

 ### Collaboration
 Bias can impact our collaboration by influencing: